 I went back pretty much every day that I stayed here.

-Once the sun sets at Old Phuket Town, it is undoubtedly way more quiet than the bays on the west side of the island.
-You won’t find pumping dance music, but you can find some chill cocktail bar and live band in a few places, mostly frequented by locals.
+Once the sun sets at Old Phuket Town, it is undoubtedly way quieter than the bays on the west side of the island.
+You won’t find pumping dance music, but you can find some chill cocktail bars and live bands in a few places, mostly frequented by locals.